Create a Print-Rich Environment with Labels that Promote Literacy

 Make sure that the correct object is labeled

-This might seem obvious to parents and teachers who are doing the labeling, but is the label intuitive for the child?
+This might seem obvious to parents and teachers who are labeling, but is the label intuitive for the child?

-For example, if you put a label 杯子 (bēizi / cup) on a table next to a cup, your child could associate 杯子 with table instead of cup.
-However, if you put the label directly on the cup, then it is obvious that 杯子 refers to cup.
+For example, if you put a label 杯子 (bēizi / cup) on a table next to a cup, your child could associate 杯子 with a table instead of a cup.
+However, if you put the label directly on the cup, it is obvious that 杯子 refers to the cup.

 Skip the clip art in your print-rich environment

-Since the label is directly on the object, I don’t bother adding an illustration.
+I don’t bother adding an illustration since the label is directly on the object.
 My kids know that the bottle above contains 枫糖浆 (fēng tángjiāng / maple syrup) simply by looking at the bottle.

 Labeling maple syrup in Chinese to promote literacy in the minority language